Tesco union in Czech Republic gives strike warning over closures

-PRAGUE Jan 13 A union representing workers at Tesco's Czech business warned on Tuesday that it could call a strike after management announced the closure of two stores.
+PRAGUE A union representing workers at Tesco's (TSCO.L) Czech business warned on Tuesday that it could call a strike after management announced the closure of two stores.

 The company said on Tuesday it was closing a hypermarket in Usti nad Labem, a town north of Prague, while another store in the Czech capital will also go.